Five Ways to Heal Your Menstrual Cycle

 Decoding Your Period – PRE-BLEED SYMPTOMS & OTHER MANIFESTATIONS

 Cravings – Our body craves certain things/tastes/sensations as it is looking for a quick result to address an issue.
 The perfect example is sugar cravings at 3pm – a sudden drop in energy can cause the body to demand a quick hit of fuel, and nothing is going to satisfy that need more quickly and efficiently than easy to access glucose as found in refined carbohydrates!
-What the body is REALLY saying though, is that underlying there is a need for better management of energy release in the blood overall.
+What the body is REALLY saying though, is that underlying there is a need for better management of energy release in the blood overall, over the course of the day.

 What area needs nurturing or more energy?
 Where are you ‘quick-fixing’ that might need deeper nourishment and attention?
 Is there a loud voice or intuition that you are ignoring, or that you are trying to keep satisfied without really delving in to the solution?
 Are there any addictive behaviours that need to be addressed and healed?
 Where in your life are you looking for something, but feeling disappointed or let down by what you are receiving or ending up with?

 Fatigue – It is natural to be a little more tired than normal during your bleed, but not so much if you get significant fatigue leading up to, during or after a bleed.
-Fatigue is often the body’s way of forcing you to slow down.
+Fatigue is often the body’s way of forcing you to slow down, and can be actually be a potent ally.

 Are you over-committed or not spending enough time deeply nurturing my self?
 Do you have a good routine that supports healthy sleep and dreams?
 Have you been taking enough time to drop into a more restful, meditative state to hear the calling of your dreams, psyche and subconscious?
 Are you putting more energy into a particular process or project than what is needed?
 What kinds of things is your body telling you when you really truly stop for a moment?
 Do you allow yourself and accept the value of rest, going slow and taking it easy on yourself?

-Insomnia, Depression, Anxiety or Mood Swings – It has been said that when we are bleeding, we are most introspective, and that we are least able to pretend to be able to put up with things we don’t want or need.
-From this perspective, it could be that depression or feeling low, worries keeping you up at night, or a lesser tolerance to stress (or bullshit!) is an insight into someting your body/psyche is carrying all the time though not reacting to it – we simply notice it more when our barriers between our true and projected selves are thinnest.
+Insomnia, Depression, Anxiety or Mood Swings – It has been said that when we are bleeding, we are most introspective, and that we are least able to pretend to cope or put up with things we don’t want or need.
+From this perspective, it could be that depression or feeling low, worries keeping you up at night, or a lesser tolerance to stress (or bullshit!) is an insight into something your body/psyche is carrying all the time though not reacting to it – we simply notice it more when our barriers between our true and projected selves are thinnest.

 What difficult feelings are you avoiding that are more difficult to control this time of your cycle, and how can you address or sit with them?
 What unpleasant or uncomfortable emotions could you be ignoring that need a voice or an outlet?
 Are you putting up with things/behaviours/circumstances that don’t serve you, or keep you out of alignment with your authentic self?
 Is there an emotional pattern such as grief, sadness, disappointment or frustration that is needing healing?
 What kind of ‘last straw’ scenarios come up for you during your bleed?
 Do you frequently put yourself last, and find it more difficult to keep this up during your period?